Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 A fast food chain's production process generates excessive waste that contributes to local pollution

-Negative Externality in Textile Production
+Negative Externality in Oil Refining

 Optimal Use of Labor and Capital